Las Mesillas Protected Wildlife Area, Province of Córdoba. Argentina

 ASP Las Mesillas

-In the lands of the Traslasierra (Pinas) National Park and the ASP Las Mesilllas we can find an important diversity of plants, with more than 50 species, among mention may be made the white quebracho (Aspidosperma quebracho-blanco) and the carob trees (Prosopis spp.) for their economic importance and strong roots in the culture of the inhabitants of the area.
-It is estimated that over 200 species of birds inhabit the area, among them, the crowned eagle (Buteogallus coronatus), the salt nun (Neoxolmis salinarum), and a relictual population of the blue-fronted parrot (Amazona aestiva), entre otras.
+In the lands of the Traslasierra (Pinas) National Park and the ASP Las Mesilllas we can find an important diversity of plants, with more than 50 species, among which mention may be made the white quebracho (Aspidosperma quebracho-blanco) and the carob trees (Prosopis spp.) for their economic importance and strongly rooted in the culture of the inhabitants of the area.
+It is estimated that over 200 species of birds inhabit the area, among them, the crowned eagle (Buteogallus coronatus), the salt nun (Neoxolmis salinarum), and a relictual population of the blue-fronted parrot (Amazona aestiva), among others.

 The principal objective of the conservation of this nature reserve is the preservation of the habitat of the Dry Chaco, which houses a high number of tree species, insects, birds, and mammals, but from which only 1.6% of the total surface area is under some type of protection in Argentina.

-The Chaocoan guanaco (Lama guanicoe), is another conservation priority of the nature reserve, since it is the last population of this guanaco in Argentina.
+The Chaocoan guanaco (Lama guanicoe), is a conservation priority of the nature reserve, since it is the last population of this guanaco in Argentina.